ryan-p-randall/ryan-p-randall.github.io/cv/index.md

 - Revised English 101: Writing I syllabus for Spring 2013 semester based on my assessment of student progress and outcomes

 **St. John Fisher College** Rochester, NY
-Adjunct Instructor
+*Adjunct Instructor*
-*Department of American Studies*, September–December 2012
+Department of American Studies, September–December 2012

 - Instructor of record for "Film, Television, and Visual Culture," a course on the history and interpretation of these media
 - Coordinated course content with two sections of English 101 as part of the college’s first-year Learning Community program
 - Incorporated technology into course by having students collaborate on final research projects they posted (in part) on Tumblr

 **University of Rochester**	Rochester, NY
-Writing Center Consultant
+*Writing Center Consultant*
-*Eastman School of Music*, September 2010–May 2012
+Eastman Writing Center, Eastman School of Music, September 2010–May 2012

 - Designed and lead workshops on such skills as developing thesis statements, citing and using sources, and crafting conclusions
 - Tutored undergraduate and graduate students in inspanidual sessions
 - Assisted both ESL students and native speakers with academic and professional writing

-Lecturer
+*Lecturer*
-*Department of Art History*, January–May 2011
+Department of Art History, January–May 2011

 - Instructor of record for "Ways of Seeing: Audio-Visuality," an Art History and Film/Media course on film soundtracks and sound art
 - Course required response papers, a final research paper, and an in-class oral presentation

-Eastman Writing Seminar Instructor
+*Eastman Writing Seminar Instructor*
-*Eastman School of Music*, September–December 2010
+Department of Humanities, Eastman School of Music, September–December 2010

 - Instructor of record for "Audio-Visuality," a Freshman Writing Seminar using film and sound theory to develop critical thinking and writing skills
 - Course required response papers, a final research paper, and an in-class oral presentation

-Teaching and Research Assistant,
-*Graduate Program in Visual and Cultural Studies*, September 2006–May 2010
+*Teaching and Research Assistant, Graduate Program in Visual and Cultural Studies* Department of Art History/Department of Comparative Literature, September 2006–May 2010

 - As Teaching Assistant for "Writing on Art," a required course for Art History or Studio Art Majors focusing on analytical skills and different styles of writing about art, aided professor with student writing assessment and provided students inspanidual instruction
 - As Teaching Assistant for "Major Seminar," a required course for majors in Comparative Literature and Foreign Language Majors that provides an overview of critical theory and applies these critical skills to the writing of literary essays, aided professor with student writing assessment and provided students inspanidual instruction

 **University of California Riverside**	Riverside, CA
-Teaching Assistant
+*Teaching Assistant*
-*Department of English*, September 2004–June 2006
+Department of English, September 2004–June 2006

 - Taught English 1A, 1B, and 1C of the Freshman Composition Series
 - Integrated literature, film, and music into class curricula to further engage students
 - Three distinct courses each required weekly compositions while focusing on progressively sophisticated scholastic writing

 **FLS International** Glendora, CA
+*ESL Instructor*
-ESL Instructor, Summer 2005
+Summer 2005

 - FLS is a program that offers courses and tutorial services for students for whom English is their second language
 - Planned and taught ESL class for international high school students using immersion techniques and creative writing exercises